 As a responsible business, we seek to minimise the impact that our properties have on the local and wider environment.
 Our aim is to be a market leader in sustainability and to meet our stakeholder’s expectations of sustainable investment.

-Our tenants have ambitious ESG targets that are well ahead of the UK’s net zero carbon timetable.
+Our tenants have ambitious net zero targets that are well ahead of the UK’s own timetable.

 Supermarket real estate is ideally positioned for PV system installation for three reasons: